juharris/code-reviewer/README.md

 # * add_tags (list of strings): Tags (AKA labels) to add to the pull request.

 # * comment (string): A comment to post on the PR or a line in a diff depending on how the rule matches.
+# If the comment already exists, then the comment will not be added again.
+# If the thread with the comment is inactive, then the thread will be reactivated.
 # If `diff_pattern` is set, then the comment will be on lines that match `diff_pattern`.
 # If `comment_id` is set, then this ID will be used to identify the comment.
+# Using a `comment_id` is recommended if you want to change the text of the comment instead of adding a new comment in the future.
 # If there is already a comment with this ID from the user, then instead of adding a new comment,
 # the comment with this ID from the current user will be updated (if necessary)
 # and the thread will be reactivated (if necessary).